Board & Staff

 Catherine has a wealth of experience leading and managing complex projects in which multiple stakeholders are involved.
 Her past work experience includes a career with Merck and Company, Inc., where she held site and global management positions across Materials Management functions.
 Prior to joining Merck, Catherine was part owner of an architecture and construction firm which specialized in renovation of residential and commercial buildings, primarily those with historic character.
 Catherine holds a B.S. in Sociology and Psychology from the University of Tennessee, an M.S. in Ceramic Sculpture, and an M.B.A. in Logistics from the University of Tennessee.

-Jackie received both her undergraduate and law degree from Florida State University.
-Previously, Jackie practiced law with a private law firm specializing in real estate, where she focused on land acquisition for public projects and real estate project management for governmental entities.
-She was admitted to practice law in New Jersey in 1994.
+Jacqueline received both her undergraduate degree and law degree from Florida State University.
+She was admitted to the New Jersey State Bar in 1994.
+Before coming to HLT, she practiced law with a private law firm specializing in real estate, where she focused on land acquisition for public projects.

 Up until 2022, Robert served as our Farmers’ Market Manager.
 He is a former member of the Dvoor Farm Committee and a former Board of Trustees member.
 He works for the Raritan Headwaters Association as Property Manager in addition to being a member of NY/NJ Trail Conference, Musconetcong Mountain Conservancy, and the Keep It Green Campaign Committee.